 Typical AIRMED configuration for a large medical practice

-Each CCS will be a unique virtual entity focused on a single human, its “principal.”
+Each Caregiver will be a unique virtual entity focused on a single human, its “principal.”
 Sapiens are designed to be always available for voice or text conversational interaction over multiple channels such as smart phones, smart speakers in the home, or wearable interfaces.

-The CCS will initially be provided to each patient by the practice and will be enhanced with knowledge extension designed by and for the practice.
+The Caregiver will initially be provided to each patient by the practice and will be enhanced with knowledge extension designed by and for the practice.
 For example, a new patient of a urology practice will be given access to their own personal sapiens which will obtain the answers to the standard new urology patient questionnaire through conversation.
-The patient’s CCS can support the patient’s relationship with multiple practices or hospitals that employ AIRMED by simply downloading that practice’s knowledge extension.
+The patient’s Caregiver can support the patient’s relationship with multiple practices or hospitals that employ AIRMED by simply downloading that practice’s knowledge extension.

 One challenge which faces people with long term illness is tracking changing symptoms between doctor visits.
 Though doctors may ask patients to keep logs, this is seldom practical, especially since the first impulse that a person has when experiencing a possibly painful symptom is to remedy it if possible, not document it.
 But with a sapiens standing by, they not only get the symptoms recorded, but get a sympathetic listener as well.